tslever/Database_Design_And_Build/README.md

 A transitive dependency is when one non-key field's value depends on another non-key field's value."

-The tables in our database are in Third Normal Form.
+According to [2], "Third normal form... is about refining the structure of the data to remove dependencies that aren't directly related to the primary key, ensuring clarity, reducing redundancy, and enhancing the integrity and flexibility of the database."
+Since all columns in each table are directly related to the primary key of the table, each table is in Third Normal Form.

 #### Stopping at Third Normal Form